Vilax/ScipionTomoTutorial_HIV/apoferritinTutorial.md

 ![FormXrayEraser](apoferritinTutorial/XrayEraser.png)

-The ouput of this protocol will be a set of Tilt Series that looks like almost identical to the previous ones.
+The ouput of this protocol will be a set of Tilt Series that looks almost identical to the input tilt series.

 # Tilt series alignment